 How Do I Set rDNS?

-You can set the rDNS records for any of your services here at Hostwinds by using our Manage rDNS web tool.
-Simply follow these instructions on how to change example rDNS records, using your own record information as needed:
+You can set the rDNS records for any of your services here at Hostwinds using our Manage rDNS web tool.
+Follow these instructions on how to change example rDNS records, using your own record information as needed:

-Step One: From your Hostwinds Client Area, click on the Domains drop down.
+Step 1: From your Hostwinds Client Area, click on the Domains dropdown.

-Step Two: From the drop down list, select Manage rDNS
+Step 2: From the drop-down list, select Manage rDNS

-Step Three: Find the rDNS record you wish to change, and click on the edit icon under Options.
+Step 3: Find the rDNS record you wish to change, and click on the edit icon under Options.

-Step Four: Enter the domain name that the IP address should be reporting to and click Update.
+Step 4: Enter the domain name that the IP address should be reporting to and click Update.

-If the update was successful, you will see the following message before the window closes automatically:
+If the update were successful, you would see the following message before the window closes automatically:

 You will also be able to review the change on the dashboard immediately after the page refreshes:

 There is also the option to perform a Bulk Set rDNS change on the service.
-This allows to to set multiple rDNS records simulataneously without having to do them one at a time.
+This allows setting multiple rDNS records simultaneously without having to do them one at a time.
 You will need to enter each rDNS record separately, even if the IPs will report the same domain name, as shown below.
 You then click on the Save button to save the records.